 Like most food in Japan particular areas have their own speciality.
 One such place is the island of Shikoku where you can try some of the best udon noodles around.

 It has to be stated again that eating in Japan can be a fun experience, never mind how tasty all the food is.

 The Japanese barbecue is built into the centre of a table and you are given different types of meat and vegetables that you cook yourself.

 Not only is is fun and very good with company, but it will allow you to try a lot of different types of meat.
-Wash it all down with some beer or sake rice wine and you’re good to go.
+Wash it all down with some good Japanese beer such as Sapporo, or some sake rice wine and you’re good to go.

 Yakitori is so simple and yet so good.
 It’s basically marinated pieces of meat on a stick barbecued.
-You can try different types of meat normally from simple chicken pieces up to hearts etc.
+You can try different types of meat normally from simple chicken pieces, up to hearts and more.